jonathanpere404/Raspberry-Pi-Smart-doorbell/README.md

 I had problems with the new version of Raspberry Pi OS "Bullseye" at the time.
 The problems was with OpenCV installation, speakers and touchscreen.
 I could not get them to work.
 Maby Bullsey works better now, but i choose older "Buster" operating system for this project.

 ## Before you get it to working
 This Smart Doorbell system works with Telegrambot.
-First you need to get BOT and (Token/API key) to use it.
+First you need to get the BOT and (Token/API key) to use it.

 ## You need to install them as well
 1. Install OpenCV